Nicaragua Flag

 There are no personal allowances that can be deducted from the gross income.
 No tax credits are also extended to residents earning foreign-sourced income and taxed on said income by foreign governments.

-For rental income, 70% of the gross rent is taxable (consequently, only 30% of the gross rent can be deducted).
+For rental income earned from real property on which no buildings have been erected, the tax base is 80% of the gross rent (only 20% of the gross rent can be deducted).

 PROPERTY TAX